 *Check out the Evenly blog for more on the causes of breast asymmetry and reassurance that you are, most definitely, not alone.

 Back in 2014, ballet flat shoes and stiletto pumps were dominating in women’s shoe fashions but as someone who has one foot slightly bigger than the other (another completely natural manifestation of our body’s unique asymmetries) I was forever having to pad out one shoe to help them stay on.
 So I started looking into shoe design and investigated selling mismatched sized pairs.
 I spoke to a number of women who loved the idea but whose resounding feedback was “Shoes aren’t my biggest problem, bras are!”

 Like the majority of women, I have a difference in breast size but assumed it was an issue unique to me and made do by tightening my bra strap on the one side and doing my best to disguise it in foam cup bras.
-How was I to know I was in the majority when all I ever see in lingerie advertising, on Instagram and magazines are perfectly round, perfectly symmetrical breasts?
-Suddenly my eyes were opened to the false truths us women have been fed and I got to work on creating the perfect solution.
+How was I to know I was in the majority when all I ever see in lingerie advertising are perfectly round, perfectly symmetrical breasts?
+Suddenly my eyes were opened to the misleading reality all of us have been exposed to and I got to work on creating the perfect solution.

 The breast is yet to come

 I began to investigate bras – could I create bras with mismatched cup sizes or adjustable cup volumes?
 With that mission in mind, I started working with one of the top bra designers in the UK – responsible for co-creating the game-changing Ultimo bra.
 I also twice attended the Interfilière lingerie trade show in Paris and gained as much knowledge as I could about bra design, materials and new technologies.